f4pga/prjxray/docs/dev_database/common/mask.rst

 File format
 -----------

-The file consist of the records that describes configuration bits for the particular :term:`tile <tile>` type.
+The file consists of records that describe the configuration bits for the particular :term:`tile <tile>` type.
 Each entry inside the file is of the form::

    bit <frame_address_offset>_<bit_position>

-This means that the :term:`tile <tile>` can be configured by bit located in the :term:`frame <frame>` at the address ``<base_frame_addr> + <frame_address_offset>``, at position ``<tile_offset> + <bit_position>``.
+This means that the :term:`tile <tile>` can be configured by a bit located in the :term:`frame <frame>` at the address ``<base_frame_addr> + <frame_address_offset>``, at position ``<tile_offset> + <bit_position>``.
 Information about ``<base_frame_address>`` and ``<tile_offset>`` can be taken from part specific ``tilegrid.json`` file.